Unlearnable Examples Give a False Sense of Data Privacy: Understanding and Relearning: Method

-\emph{Insight 1: Model learns both image semantic feature and perturbation features at the \textbf{early} stage before being trapped in the overfitting status, which provides a "golden window" for image features learning. } To demonstrate this insight, we show the learning process of a ResNet-18 on unlearnable CIFAR-10 in Fig.~\ref{clean_poison} (more results of other models and datasets can be found in Appendix Sec.~\ref{Appendix-clean-poison}).
-It is shown that both the training accuracy and test accuracy increase at the first several epochs, indicating that the model learned valid image semantic features.
-However, after epoch 3, the training accuracy increases sharply, while the test accuracy significantly decreases, indicating the model is overfitting and trapped in the unlearnable perturbation features learning.
-In summary, a model is capable of learning the valid semantic features from unlearnable examples at the early stage of training.
-Then, the model will learn more perturbations features than valid image semantic features as the training going, which gets trapped by unlearnable samples eventually.
+\emph{Insight 1: Model learns both image semantic feature and unlearnable perturbation features at the \textbf{early} stage before being trapped in unlearnable perturbation feature learning, which provides a ``golden window'' for image semantic feature learning.} To demonstrate this insight, we show the learning process of a ResNet-18 on unlearnable CIFAR-10 in Fig.~\ref{curves} (more results of other architectures and datasets can be found in Sec. \ref{Observations_for_insights}).
+The generation of unlearnable perturbations is designed to make it easier for the model to achieve its learning objective (a lower loss function value).
+As a result, the model develops a preference for these perturbation features, which act as ``lures", causing it to neglect the learning of semantic features from the images.
+This mechanism serves as a means of data protection.
+As shown in Fig.~\ref{curves}, the training accuracy of the model continues to increase, while the testing accuracy remains at a low level.
+However, we observe that training accuracy and test accuracy increase during the initial few epochs.
+This suggests that the model successfully acquires valid semantic features of the image.
+After the third epoch, the training accuracy increases sharply, while the test accuracy experiences a significant decline.
+This indicates that the model is becoming trapped in unlearnable perturbation features learning.

-Although there are several methods to prevent models from overfitting in natural training~\cite{dropout,weight-decay,cutout,mixup,cutmix,autoaug,randaug}, these methods do not consider such stronger unlearnable perturbations and perform poorly on defeating unlearnable samples (Sec.~\ref{analysis}).
-In this work, we take the model learning gap between image semantic features and perturbation features into consideration and train the model under the monitoring of an overfitting indicator to prevent it from being trapped.
+This insight motivates us to dynamically adjust the model's learning process during training to reduce the chance of learning unlearnable perturbation features.
+To achieve this, it is first necessary to identify the point at which the model becomes trapped in learning unlearnable perturbation features.
+In this work, we propose \textit{(ACM)} to detect this point.
+We train the model under the monitoring of a metric \textit{(ACM)} to prevent it from being captured by unlearnable perturbation features.

+We also consider whether counter-overfitting methods (such as Cutout, Mixup, Cutmix, Drop-out, Weright-decay, Auto-augment, Gaussian-filter)~\cite{dropout,weight-decay,cutout,mixup,cutmix,autoaug,randaug} can effectively liberate the model from learning unlearnable perturbation features (details in Sec.~\ref{c-overfitting}).
+However, these methods do not account for such powerful unlearnable perturbations and consequently, underperform in overcoming unlearnable examples.